-- First, the container must search for service providers for the service jakarta.enterprise.inject.spi.Extension defined in Container lifecycle events, instantiate a single instance of each service provider, and search the service provider class for observer methods of initialization events. - Next, the container must fire an event of type BeforeBeanDiscovery, as defined in BeforeBeanDiscovery event. - Next, the container must perform type discovery, as defined in Type discovery. - Next, the container must fire an event of type AfterTypeDiscovery, as defined in AfterTypeDiscovery event. - Next, the container must perform bean discovery, as defined in Bean discovery. - Next, the container must fire an event of type AfterBeanDiscovery, as defined in AfterBeanDiscovery event, and abort initialization of the application if any observer registers a definition error. - Next, the container must detect deployment problems by validating bean dependencies and specialization and abort initialization of the application if any deployment problems exist, as defined in Problems detected automatically by the container. - Next, the container must fire an event of type AfterDeploymentValidation, as defined in AfterDeploymentValidation event, and abort initialization of the application if any observer registers a deployment problem. - Finally, the container begins directing requests to the application.
+- First, the container must search for service providers for the service jakarta.enterprise.inject.spi.Extension defined in Container lifecycle events, instantiate a single instance of each service provider, and search the service provider class for observer methods of initialization events. - Next, the container must fire an event of type BeforeBeanDiscovery, as defined in BeforeBeanDiscovery event. - Next, the container must perform type discovery, as defined in Type discovery in CDI Full. - Next, the container must fire an event of type AfterTypeDiscovery, as defined in AfterTypeDiscovery event. - Next, the container must perform bean discovery, as defined in Bean discovery in CDI Full. - Next, the container must fire an event of type AfterBeanDiscovery, as defined in AfterBeanDiscovery event, and abort initialization of the application if any observer registers a definition error. - Next, the container must detect deployment problems by validating bean dependencies, specialization and invoker lookups and abort initialization of the application if any deployment problems exist, as defined in Problems detected automatically by the container. - Next, the container must fire an event of type AfterDeploymentValidation, as defined in AfterDeploymentValidation event, and abort initialization of the application if any observer registers a deployment problem.

+• Finally, the container begins directing requests to the application.

-12.3.
-Application shutdown lifecycle
+24.3.
+Application shutdown lifecycle in CDI Full